Combine your commercial pilot training with a degree delivered by the University of the West of England, UWE Bristol

 Who is it for?

-If you are looking to combine a full-time high-quality aviation related degree with outstanding value commercial pilot training, leading to employment, this is the programme for you.
+If you are looking to combine a full-time high-quality aviation-related degree with outstanding value commercial pilot training, leading to employment, this is the route for you.

-The purpose of the UWE/Wings Alliance degree programme is to enable you to obtain an aviation related degree while simultaneously training as a commercial pilot.
-Like all Wings Alliance programmes, the ultimate aim of this is to help you gain employment as an airline pilot in a cost effective way.
-The flight training programme, which is quality assured by the Wings Alliance, is scheduled to run at the same pace as your degree, with three months of full-time pre-employment training after graduation from the University.
+The purpose of the UWE degree programme and modular flight training, is to enable you to obtain an aviation related degree while simultaneously training as a commercial pilot.
+The flight training is scheduled to run alongside your degree, with three months of full-time pre-employment training after graduation.

-In 2021 UWE will offer these aviation degrees:
+In 2023 UWE will offer the following aviation degrees:

 Enrolment with UWE is just the same as for any other degree programme.

-You can either go through pre-selection for the Wings Alliance programme, or complete selection after you have started your University course.
+You can either go through the Assessment course before you start your degree, or complete the Assessment after you have started your university course.

 How the commercial pilot training is integrated into the degree programme